 International investing differs from investing in your home market in many ways, but perhaps the biggest difference is the impact of currency fluctuations.
 When an American investor buys shares of a U.S. company, or a Japanese investor buys shares in Tokyo, the key variable is the change in stock price.
 If the stock price goes up by 10%, the value of the investment is up by 10%.

 That’s not necessarily the case in international markets.
 To understand why, let’s take a look at a hypothetical example.
 To keep things simple, we will also ignore dividends, brokerage commissions, or other transaction costs.

 Example of Currency Risks

 To find out how much a share of Tokyo Toys is worth in U.S. dollars, we simply divide the price in local currency (5,000 yen) by the exchange rate (100 yen).
 A share of Tokyo Toys, therefore, costs $50.
 You call your broker and place an order for 100 shares—a total investment of $5,000.

-Now let’s fast forward six months.
-Great news: your research turned out to be right on the money.
-The company’s gizmo was a huge hit at Christmas, and shares of Tokyo Toys have risen 20% to 6,000 yen.
-You figure that you’ve made a $1,000 return on your investment and decide to lock in your profit and advise your broker to sell.
+Now, let’s fast forward six months.
+Great news: Your research turned out to be right on the money.
+The company’s gizmo was a huge hit at Christmas, and shares of Tokyo Toys have risen by 20% to 6,000 yen.
+You figure that you’ve made a $1,000 return on your investment, and you decide to lock in your profit and advise your broker to sell.

 But when you open up your next brokerage account statement, it still shows $5,000.
-While shares of Tokyo Toys rose 20%, the value of the Japanese yen was also changing during those six months.
+While shares of Tokyo Toys rose by 20%, the value of the Japanese yen was also changing during those six months.
 By the time your broker sold the shares, the prevailing exchange rate was 120 yen per dollar.
 Divide 6,000 yen by 120 yen per dollar, and you get $50—right back where you started.